UCL/SUMMIT-blood-samples/README.md

 ----
 ### Tail logs
-`$ sudo docker-compose -f production.yml logs -f`
+`$ sudo docker-compose -f production.yml logs --tail=20`

 ----
 ### Clean up
 `$ sudo docker-compose -f production.yml down --remove-orphans`

-Add the *-v* flag at the end of the above statement to remove all volumes as well, USE WITH EXTREME CAUTION!
+Add the *-v* flag at the end of the above statement to remove all Docker volumes as well.
+USE WITH EXTREME CAUTION!
+This deletes all data.

 ----
 ### Automatic running with systemd